kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Rack.md

 # Rack
-Provides a minimal, modular interface between webserbers that suport Ruby and Ruby frameworks.
+Provides a minimal, modular interface between web servers that suport Ruby and Ruby frameworks.
 It is a layer of abstraction above the web server implementation (allowing interfacing with a Ruby app regardless of what web server and app server it's running on).
 It interfaces the `Net::HTTP` Ruby library.

 ## Rails on Rack
 Rails uses Rack. `rails server` does the basic job of creating `Rack::Server` object starting the webserver.